 Click For More Articles By Rizwan Nasar

-I live in Seattle, Washington with my wife (a public school teacher) and daughter (a senior in high school).
-I am a graduate from Michigan State University in Advertising.
-And since many years working as a marketing communications consultant with companies like Microsoft, Choice Hotels, and many other smaller companies.
-I work closely with the Pakistani American community in the Greater Seattle Area.
-I edit & publish a local journal called "Pakbaan".
+I live in Seattle, Washington with my wife (a public school teacher) and daughter (a college student).
+I am a College of Communications graduate from Michigan State University.
+Currently I am a consultant on Social Media for a government organization.
+For many years I have worked as a marketing communications consultant with companies like Microsoft, Coca-Cola, Motorola, and many smaller ones.
+I am a blogger, a photographer, a song writer and singer, a passionate cook and a part time film maker (In fact, I am a true artist).
+I love the outdoors and go hiking, trekking and skiing when time permits.
+I work closely with the Pakistani American community in the Greater Seattle Area and edit & publish a local journal called "Pakbaan”.

 All posts by Rizwan Nasar